04 Health policy

 Key persons are responsible for administering medication to their key children; ensuring consent forms are completed, medicines stored

-correctly and records kept.
+correctly, and records kept.

 If a

-child has not been given a prescription medicine before, it is advised that parents keep them at home for 48 hours to ensure no adverse effect, and to give it time to take effect.
-The setting
+child has not been given a prescription medicine before, especially a baby/child under two, it is advised that parents keep them at home for 48 hours to ensure no adverse effect, and to give it time

-managers must check the insurance policy document to be clear about what conditions must be reported to the insurance provider.
+to take effect.
+The setting managers must check the insurance policy document to be clear about what conditions must be reported to the insurance provider.

 Consent for administering